carblue/acos5/README.md

 The minimal OpenSC version supported is 0.17.0

 All these builds will be tied to the OpenSC version installed, so that installation must be done first.
 Then, for all 3 builds there are files build.rs which get processed prior to the remaining build and control how that will be done (conditional compilation, see [conditional_compile_options](https://github.com/carblue/acos5/tree/master/conditional_compile_options.md "https://github.com/carblue/acos5/tree/master/conditional_compile_options.md")).
 The first one will detect the OpenSC version installed, adapt the opensc_sys binding to that version and pass the version info to the other builds.
-Upon loading external modules, OpenSC will check, that driver's version matches the one of the installed OpenSC version, rejecting the external modules in case of mismatch.
+Upon loading external modules, OpenSC will check, that driver's version matches the one of the installed OpenSC version, rejecting the external modules in case of version mismatch.
 OpenSC also has the implication: If Your card got initialized by an ACS tool and is not [PKCS#15](https://stackoverflow.com/questions/33792095/what-does-it-mean-for-a-smart-card-to-be-pkcs15-compatible "https://stackoverflow.com/questions/33792095/what-does-it-mean-for-a-smart-card-to-be-pkcs15-compatible") compliant (this is true for all that I've run into), then it won't work (well) with OpenSC and likely requires card's re-initialization, see [card_initialization README](https://github.com/carblue/acos5/tree/master/info/card_initialization "https://github.com/carblue/acos5/tree/master/info/card_initialization"))